Rambha (actress)

 Yeedi Vijayalakshmi (born 5 June 1976), known professionally as Rambha, is an Indian former actress.
 She was one of the prominent actresses in Indian cinema in the 1990s and early 2000s.
 In an acting career spanning almost two decades, Rambha had appeared in more than 100 films across eight languages, predominantly in Telugu and Tamil, in addition to Hindi, Malayalam, and Kannada, along with a few Bengali, Bhojpuri and English films.
 Rambha made her debut with the Malayalam film Sargam.
+She moved to Toronto, Canada after her marriage.

 Early life and background

 Rambha was born as Yeedi Vijayalakshmi in Vijayawada, Andhra Pradesh on 5 June 1976 into a Telugu family.
 She did her schooling at Atkinsons Senior Secondary School, Vijayawada.
-While she was studying in her seventh standard, she acted as Ammavaru (Mother Goddess) for her school's Annual Day competition.
-The event had been attended by director Hariharan who stayed in contact and later introduced her as the female lead in Malayalam film, Sargam.
+While she was studying in her seventh standard, she acted as Ammavaru (Mother Goddess) for her school's annual day competition.
+The event was attended by director Hariharan who stayed in contact and later introduced her as the female lead in Malayalam film, Sargam.
 Her first on-screen name was Amrutha, which she later changed as Rambha after the character name in her Telugu debut movie Aa Okkati Adakku.